jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

 '
-    content: '<p style="font-weight:400">Always under the responsibility of a Specialist in Anesthesiology, resuscitation and pain therapy, with the ability to title the drugs administered and expertise in airway management, monitoring of vital signs and application of resuscitation techniques.</p>
+    content: '<p style="font-weight:400">Always under the responsibility of a Specialist in Anesthesiology, resuscitation and pain therapy; with the ability to title the drugs administered and expertise in airway management, monitoring of vital signs and application of resuscitation techniques.</p>